commercetools/commercetools-docs-kit/.changeset/gold-fishes-hang.md

 '@commercetools-docs/gatsby-theme-docs': patch
 ---

-Avoids using gatsby links in the global notification banner.
+Avoids using the gatsby link component for global notifications.